-Survey: College students unaware of Plan B options
+College students unaware of over-the-counter emergency contraception options, survey shows - amNewYork

 Many college students need schooling in the ABCs of emergency contraception, according to a new survey published by Teva Women’s Health and the Kinsey Institute at Indiana University.

-The survey found that 62% of 3,600 undergraduates and graduate students falsely believed there was an age restriction to buy over-the-counter emergency contraception, which in New York City costs around $55.
+The survey found that 62 percent of 3,600 undergraduates and graduate students falsely believed there was an age restriction to buy over-the-counter emergency contraception, which in New York City costs around $55.

-It also said that 53% were unaware they didn’t need to show identification to purchase it and that 57% didn’t know that emergency contraception should be taken up to 72 hours following unprotected sex or failure of another birth-control method.
+It also said that 53 percent were unaware they didn’t need to show identification to purchase it and that 57 percent didn’t know that emergency contraception should be taken up to 72 hours after unprotected sex or failure of another birth-control method.

-The survey’s results were clearly designed to promote awareness of Teva’s Plan B One-Step, one of the “morning after” options to prevent an unplanned pregnancy.
+The survey promotes awareness of Teva’s Plan B One-Step, one of the “morning after” options to prevent an unplanned pregnancy.

 But if conversations with college students in lower Manhattan are any indication, there is a good reason many young people are in the dark about emergency contraception: They don’t need it.